Skip to main content

 Why do people still get the flu when they have had the influenza vaccine?

-Influenza vaccine protects against the four influenza virus strains expected to circulate during influenza season.
+Influenza vaccine protects against the three influenza virus strains expected to circulate during influenza season.
 However, other factors should be considered.

 First, some years the vaccine strains are not as good of a match with the circulating strains as we would like.
 In these cases, people who were vaccinated may still get influenza.
 For most of them, their disease will be less severe and shorter than if they had not been vaccinated.

 Second, during the period when influenza is common, many other viruses are also circulating.
-Often these viruses cause colds and other illnesses that cause flu-like symptoms, such as congestion, runny nose, sneezing, coughing, sore throat, vomiting, nausea and diarrhea.
-Sometimes people with these symptoms will attribute them to influenza even though the virus is not to blame for the illness.
+Often these viruses cause colds and other illnesses with similar symptoms, such as congestion, runny nose, sneezing, coughing, sore throat, vomiting, nausea and diarrhea.
+Sometimes people with these symptoms will think they have influenza even though they are infected with a different virus.

-Third, because it takes about two weeks to be protected after getting vaccinated, some people may get the flu before the vaccine took effect.
+Third, because it takes about two weeks to be protected after getting vaccinated, some people may get the flu before the vaccine response has developed.

 Should I get the flu vaccine if I’m pregnant?

 Yes.
-Pregnant women infected with influenza virus are more likely to suffer severe illness and complications that require hospitalization than women of the same age who are not pregnant.
-Physical changes including increased blood volume and added stress on the heart and lungs make influenza infections particularly dangerous during pregnancy.
+Pregnant women infected with influenza virus are more likely to suffer severe illness and complications that require hospitalization than those of the same age who are not pregnant.
+Physical changes, including increased blood volume and added stress on the heart and lungs, make influenza infections particularly dangerous during pregnancy.
 Pregnant women infected with influenza are also at increased risk of premature labor.

-Getting an influenza vaccine during pregnancy also provides a woman’s newborn with protection for up to six months after birth when he or she is too young to get an influenza vaccine.
+Getting an influenza vaccine during pregnancy also provides the newborn with protection for up to six months after birth when he or she is too young to get an influenza vaccine.

 What should I do if influenza enters our home?

-While the influenza vaccine is not perfect, it’s important to remember that someone who received a flu vaccine and still gets the flu is likely to have a shorter or less severe illness compared with an unvaccinated person.
+The influenza vaccine is not perfect, but it’s important to remember that a vaccinated person is likely to have a shorter or less severe illness compared with an unvaccinated person.

 Unfortunately, because of low vaccination rates and the imperfect influenza vaccine, vaccinated people might still get the flu.
 So, what should you know if influenza enters your house?